|ST.TUDNO AND ST TUDNO'S CHURCH

 The first open air service in 2014 was on Sunday May 25 at 11.00 am

-final service will be on Sunday 28 September.
+final service was on Sunday 28 September.
 On the

 first Sunday in the month, the open air service is followed by a